TechSavantis/polisparalela/site/content/thinks/meet-our-new-designer-liam-cornford.md

 title: "Meet our new designer - Liam Cornford"
 author: "mark"
 date: 2018-05-16 15:22:57
-description: "We're delighted to unveil the latest addition to the Tomango team, Liam Cornford"
+description: "We're delighted to unveil the latest addition to the Polis Paralela team, Liam Cornford"
 banner: images/blog/TRM_2561-2000.jpg
 image: images/blog/TRM_2561-2000.jpg
 thinks/categories:
  - latest-news
 ---

-We're delighted to unveil the latest addition to the Tomango team.
+We're delighted to unveil the latest addition to the Polis Paralela team.

 Please meet our new Designer, [Liam Cornford](/is/liam-cornford/).

 Liam joined us on 30th April having previously worked at TinyBox in nearby Uckfield where he worked as an Artworker, Designer and Photographer.

 He brings with him over 8 years' design and creative experience and has worked on various projects for a clients across the globe.
-We're delighted to have him joining us at Tomango.
+We're delighted to have him joining us at Polis Paralela.

 After Liam’s first couple of weeks, I grabbed some time with him to ask him a few questions to get to know him a bit better;